Why Hackers Love Tax Season and How You Can Protect Your Business

-The hacker then filed fraudulent tax returns netting some $37,000.
-He was ultimately caught and will be prosecuted, but this story is all too common.
+They were ultimately caught, convicted, and sentenced to three years in prison, but this story is all too common.
 During tax season, companies and individuals fall prey to scams like this frequently but we don’t hear about them because they aren’t public employees.

 The Groton School District story is a reminder that most hacks these days aren’t “brute force” attacks in which hackers gain access purely through technological means.
-They almost always tricking individuals into giving up data.
+They almost always trick individuals into giving up data.